ShrutiKandagatla/DeepFakeDetection_AIagents/README.md

-# 🔍 Deepfake Detection & Media Authentication System
+# 🔍 AI Agent-Based Deepfake Detection for Images

 An AI-powered web application that detects deepfakes and manipulated images using EfficientNetV2 deep learning architecture combined with Error Level Analysis (ELA) and metadata inspection.